-There is a need to investigate and analyse the end-to-end process and the agreements, etc., that would need to be provided in order to facilitate the process.
+There is a need to investigate and analyse the end-to-end process and the agreements, etc. that would need to be provided to facilitate the process.
 However, given the heterogeneous nature of process, only the institutional buyers at a high-level interaction with the service can be described as follows:

-- The institutional buyer (demand-side) finds the service. - The institutional buyer contacts the service provider (SP).
+The institutional buyer (demand-side) finds the service specifies the requested functionality or service.

-- A contractual relationship is negotiated, specific to the requirements of the buyer, which may or may not result in a commitment for the buyer to pay for the service. - A bilateral contract is created between the SP and the buyer. - The buyer contracts with the SP and advertises the availability of the service to its internal users. - Service utilisation is monitored by the SP and the buyer as part of their ongoing contractual obligations to each other. - The user is able to go about their business unimpeded, accessing the service as required. - Usage is paid for centrally and does not depend on individuals calling off 'lots' of allocated usage.
-That is, this consumption model is likely to be based on an 'all-you-can-eat' consumption model. - The supply-side organisation or SP recovers the cost of the service from the demand-side organisation or institution, mostly likely by issuing an invoice to the institution using systems they have agreed between them. - There are no third-party rights expressly agreed or implied, as the relationship is strictly between the buyer and the SP.
+- The institutional buyer executes the applicable procurement activity.
+In case of a public-funded body, this implies meeting the requirements set in EU Directive 2014/24/EU. - The institutional buyer contacts the service provider (SP). - A contractual relationship is negotiated, specific to the requirements of the buyer, which may or may not result in a commitment for the buyer to pay for the service. - A bilateral contract is created between the SP and the buyer. - The buyer contracts with the SP and advertises the availability of the service to its internal users. - Service utilisation is monitored by the SP and the buyer as part of their ongoing contractual obligations to each other. - The user is able to go about their business unimpeded, accessing the service as required. - Usage is paid for centrally and does not normally depend on individuals calling off 'lots' of allocated usage. - The supply-side organisation or SP recovers the cost of the service from the demand-side organisation or institution, most likely by issuing an invoice to the institution using systems they have agreed between them. - There are no third-party rights expressly agreed or implied, as the relationship is strictly between the buyer and the SP.